shalomb/code-mgmt-best-practices/PITCHME.md

 - Can you port groups of related change?
 - Can a hotfix (quick and dirty) be formally backported into next release?
 - Can you forward port a feature-in-development to a hotfix?
+Circumventing QA?
 - Can you manage all of this one one branch?
 - *Unlikely*